-2009 Meetings and Standing Committees of the Board of Directors.
-The board of directors held four meetings and took action by written consent on two occasions in 2009.
-Each director participated in at least 75% of all of such meetings and of the 2009 meetings of the committees on which he served at the time.
+2010 Meetings and Standing Committees of the Board of Directors.
+The board of directors held four meetings in 2010.
+Each director participated in at least 75% of all of such meetings and of the 2010 meetings of the committees on which he served at the time.
 It is expected that each director will attend our annual meeting of shareholders, which is held immediately before the annual meeting of the board of directors.
-All but one of our directors attended our 2009 annual shareholder meeting.
+All but one of our directors attended our 2010 annual shareholder meeting.